anandu06dev/ng4StarterKit/README.md

 **A great service API exposes Observables, Subjects or BehaviourSubjects** to manage the complexity of asynchronous data-handling.
 Stateful services that store temporary data in private or even public variables may cause various issue.
 If we share services with other components, we must keep track of changes by applying reactive techniques to prevent stale data.
 If there is no shared context, it is a good idea to simply use a Data Access Service (DAS) and store temporary data as properties in the component classes.

-Factors that affects the service API design:

-- SPA vs. MPA
-- UX vs. API first
-- Offline vs. Online first
-- Amount of data fetched from the server
+Factors that affect the service API design at most is the amount of data fetched from the server.

 ## Model Pattern